TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

 Nike shares your personal data with:

-*   Nike affiliates for the purposes and under the conditions outlined above
+*   Nike entities for the purposes and under the conditions outlined above

-*   Third party service providers processing personal data on Nike’s behalf, for example to process credit cards and payments, shipping and deliveries, manage and service our data, distribute emails, research and analysis, advertising, analytics, manage brand and product promotions as well as administering certain services and features.
+*   Third party service providers processing personal data on Nike’s behalf, for example to process credit cards and payments, shipping and deliveries, host, manage and service our data, distribute emails, research and analysis, advertising, analytics, manage brand and product promotions as well as administering certain services and features.

 *   Other third parties to the extent necessary to: (i) comply with a government request, a court order or applicable law. (ii) prevent illegal uses of our Sites and Apps or violations of our Sites’ and the Apps’ Terms of Use and our policies. (iii) defend ourselves against third party claims. and (iv) assist in fraud prevention or investigation (e.g., counterfeiting).

+*   To any other third party where you have provided your consent.

 We may also transfer personal data we have about you in the event we sell or transfer all or a portion of our business or assets (including in the event of a reorganization, spin-off, dissolution or liquidation).